Pakistan International Airlines Flight 740: Cause

 The cause of the accident was an in-flight fire in the cabin area, which, through its intensity and rapid extension, eventually incapacitated the flight crew.
 The cause of the cabin fire was not determined.
-The most likely version is that there was a gas leak or kerosene from one of the pilgrim's stoves.
+The most likely version is that there was a gas leak or kerosene from one of the pilgrims' stoves.
 The fuel leakage may have been a result of the decrease in cabin pressure.
 A malfunction in the electrical circuits was also considered as an ignition source, but could not be confirmed because of the design of the aircraft's electrical systems and protection devices.
 Terrorism was ruled out as a cause, as there was no evidence that incendiary devices were used.